 Cube Programming Contest hosted by Tomas Rokicki in 2004.
 It was fun to do, and I came third.

-Prof. David Joyner's Homepage.
-His section on permutation puzzles has a lot of interesting maths, but much of it is too complicated for the non-mathematician.
+Prof. David Joyner's permutation puzzles page has a lot of interesting maths, though much of it is too complicated for the non-mathematician.

 Cube-Lovers Archive.
 The original archive at MIT died, but it has now been preserved here.